resource-watch/slate/source/includes/api/_graph.md

 }
 ```

-This endpoint returns the list of relationships between the dataset with id provided in the URL path and graph concepts.
+This endpoint returns the list of relationships between the dataset with id provided in the URL path and concepts.
 If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one graph relationship.
 Check out the [Graph relationship reference](#graph-relationship-reference) for details on each of the fields of the returned response.

 If the dataset id provided is not valid or not found, the response returned will contain an empty list in the `data` index.

 ### Filters

-> Filtering graph concepts for a dataset by application:
+> Filtering concepts for a dataset by application:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/graph/query/list-concepts/:dataset?application=gfw